 A commission-based approach is used to encourage the agent to secure a higher price for your home which earns the agent a bigger commission.
 In general, agents will use one of two of the most common commission structures; fixed rate and tiered percentage.

 Fixed rate means you agree to pay a specific dollar amount upon the sale of your property and because the rate is fixed, it doesn’t matter what the final price is.

-Option 2.
-The tiered percentage option operates on a sliding scale and this encourages agents to secure a higher sale price.
-For example, you may agree to a 2% commission rate if the sale price is $480,000 or less, and an additional amount if the property is sold for more than that.
-So, if the sale price is $500,000 you'll pay 2% on first $480,000 (being $9,600) and, for example, 10% on the additional $20,000 (being $2,000).
+The tiered percentage option operates on a sliding scale, and this encourages agents to secure a higher sale price.
+For example, you may agree to a 2% commission rate if the sale price is $480,000 or less and an additional amount if the property is sold for more than that.
+So, if the sale price is $500,000 you'll pay 2% on the first $480,000 (being $9,600) and, for example, 10% on the additional $20,000 (being $2,000).
 The total commission payable would be $11,600.